-Most data sets contain different data formats and missing values, but standard machine learning algorithms work with numbers and no missing values.
-AutoAI applies various algorithms, or estimators, to analyze, clean, and prepare your raw data for machine learning.
-It automatically detects and categorizes features based on data type, such as categorical or numerical.
-Depending on the categorization, it uses hyper-parameter optimization to determine the best combination of strategies for missing value imputation, feature encoding, and feature scaling for your data.
+Most data sets contain different data formats and missing values, but standard machine learning algorithms only work with numbers and no missing values.
+Therefore, AutoAI applies various algorithms or estimators to analyze, clean, and prepare your raw data for machine learning.
+This automatically detects and categorizes values based on features, such as data type: categorical or numerical.
+Depending on the categorization, AutoAI uses hyper-parameter optimization to determine the best combination of strategies for missing value imputation, feature encoding, and feature scaling for your data.

 Automated model selection

 AutoAI uses automated model selection to identify the best model for your data.
 This novel approach tests potential models against small subsets of the data and ranks them based on accuracy.
 AutoAI then selects the most promising models and increases the size of the data subset until it identifies the best match.
 This approach saves time and improves performance by gradually narrowing down the potential models based on accuracy.